-The day after Thanksgiving brought out a North Colonie crowd to see North Country favorites Lucid and Albany’s fast risers Formula 5.
-The crowd poured in throughout the night and two writers, Jenni Wilson and Pete Mason checked out the night’s music.
-Read their takes on each band:
+The day after Thanksgiving brought out a North Colonie crowd to see North Country favorites Lucid and Albany’s fast risers Formula 5 on Black Friday.
+The crowd poured in throughout the night and writer Jenni Wilson checked out the night’s music.

 It could have been the fact that everyone was home for Thanksgiving break, or perhaps the high energy both Lucid and Formula 5 exude, but the Bayou Café was packed wall to wall throughout the entire night.
 Lucid played an energy driven set opening with “Can’t Get Me High,” and kept the crowd dancing throughout.
 This was only the second time I was able to see Lucid and I was once again very impressed.
 Lowell Wurster, in charge of percussion and vocals, laid down bluesy choruses with his raspy voice giving each song its own authenticity in the jamband community.
 This band has a professionalism that you do not often see in a younger band.
 They are fully accompanied by guitar, sax, keyboards, and various percussion instruments including bongos.
 The highlight of the night was definitely “Spliff Blues” and “Highest Vibration” which had the energy high throughout the bar.
 After the band packed up and left they made a trip out to Lake George to play a surprise show with Twiddle and Capital Zen, just further proving their dedication and love for the music they play in Upstate.